 If you feel that you’re experiencing depression, anxiety, or both, please know that you are not alone.
 I am ready to work with you and help you break free from your struggles.
 It takes a lot of strength to reach out, and I have a lot of respect for you.

-For therapy in or near Los Angeles that is effective and enjoyable, give me a call at (818)210-5070.
-Or you can fill out the contact form and click Send to request a free 15 minute phone consultation.
+For therapy in or near Los Angeles that is effective and enjoyable, give me a call or fill out the contact form and click Send to request a complimentary 15-minute phone consultation.
 I look forward to hearing from you.